OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The stylish people of France, whose capital city officially won the title of most elegant in the world, have long been hailed as fashion connaisseurs.
 But did you know this country pioneered the iconic camouflage too?
 In WW1, French artists were just as heroic as soldiers.
+Everyone knows that the point of camouflage is to protect soldiers from observation by enemy forces.
+Not only is it used for clothing, but also ships, aircraft, and guns, whose design is a sneaky act of deception that enables surprise attacks.

 But what everyone doesn’t realise is that the French army was the very first to begin wearing camouflage, in 1915 during World War I, and that French artists played a huge and heroic role in its evolution.